 Fast forward a few days.
-This hand was still floating around in the recency bias section of my brain when I faced a similar situation.
+This hand was still floating around in the recency bias section of my brain.
 Recency bias is the cognitive bias that gives extra credit to more recent events over historic ones.
-The recent event may be an anomaly and a terrible point of reference for whatever is happening now.
-This bias makes next decision based on a similar fact pattern extra hard to get right.
+The recent event may be an anomaly and a terrible point of reference for whatever is happening now, making the next decision based on a similar fact pattern extra hard to get right.

 Here is the setup.
 I’m playing online poker via one of the popular mobile apps, at a $1/2 NLH table.
 After buying in for $400, I won my first two hands to boost my stack up to $491.